 On April 22, 2014, the Company announced an IND approval by the FDA to commence a study for an L-DOS47 Phase I, open label, dose escalation study in combination with standard doublet therapy of pemetrexed/carboplatin in patients with Stage IV recurrent or metastatic non-squamous NSCLC.
-Commencement of the Phase I L-DOS47 study in the United States is now dependent on the Company's ability to raise sufficient capital.
+The company has initiated two U.S. sites: Dr. Sarina Piha-Paul at the MD Anderson Cancer Center and Dr. Chandra Belani at Penn State University and at the Milton S., Hershey Medical Center.
+Enrolment into the Phase I L-DOS47 study in the United States is now dependent on the Company's ability to raise sufficient capital.

-Phase I clinical study ("LDOS003")
+Canadian Phase I clinical study ("LDOS003")